ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 We know that many programs have a large number of build parameters that need to be configured, and different users may want to use different build parameters.
 This is where `Overriding` and `Overlays` come in handy.
 Let me give you a few examples I have encountered:

-1. [`fcitx5-rime.nix`](https://github.com/NixOS/nixpkgs/blob/e4246ae1e7f78b7087dce9c9da10d28d3725025f/pkgs/tools/inputmethods/fcitx5/fcitx5-rime.nix): By default, `rimeDataPkgs` for `fcitx5-rime` uses the `rime-data` package, but this parameter can be customized using `override` to load custom rime configurations (such as loading the Xiaohe keyboard input method configuration).
+1. [`fcitx5-rime.nix`](https://github.com/NixOS/nixpkgs/blob/e4246ae1e7f78b7087dce9c9da10d28d3725025f/pkgs/tools/inputmethods/fcitx5/fcitx5-rime.nix): By default, `rimeDataPkgs` for `fcitx5-rime` uses the `rime-data` package, but this parameter can be customized using `override` to load custom rime configuration (such as loading the Xiaohe keyboard input method configuration).
 2. [`vscode/with-extensions.nix`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/applications/editors/vscode/with-extensions.nix): This package for VS Code can also be customized by overriding the value of the `vscodeExtensions` parameter to install custom plugins.
    - [`nix-vscode-extensions`](https://github.com/nix-community/nix-vscode-extensions): This is a vscode plugin manager implemented using this parameter.
 3. [`firefox/common.nix`](https://github.com/NixOS/nixpkgs/blob/416ffcd08f1f16211130cd9571f74322e98ecef6/pkgs/applications/networking/browsers/firefox/common.nix): Firefox also has many customizable parameters.